Christopher Kuo

 Many patients and caregivers develop resentment towards hospitals and medicine after experiencing so many traumatic experiences associated with their treatment.
 Your promise to Stanley propelled you back into the world of medicine (in a major way!).
 Many survivors do develop an interest in medicine after their personal experiences, but it can be harder for those who have suffered great loss.
 How did you transform your resentment into a sense of purpose?

-First and foremost – I totally understand – to feel resentment or repulsion towards hospitals and medicine after such traumatic experiences associated with their treatment.
+First and foremost, I totally understand feeling resentment or repulsion towards hospitals and medicine after such traumatic experiences associated with their treatment.
 To be honest, I don’t think I’ve completely processed my grief.
-I think my research is my way of processing my grief.
-Before Stanley died, he wrote to his dear friends and families.
-When I read through his will, he actually wrote to cancer and cursed cancer out.
-I am extremely resentful towards osteosarcoma, and that resentment really fuels me because it keeps me hyper-focused and driven to one day make a dent so that I can tell Stanley that I did it for him.
+I think my research is my way of processing it.
+Before Stanley died, he wrote to his dear friends and family.
+When I read through his will, he had actually written to cancer and cursed it out.
+I am extremely resentful towards osteosarcoma, and that resentment really fuels me.
+It keeps me hyper-focused and driven - to one day make a difference so that I can tell Stanley that I did it for him.

 You maintained a facade of normalcy which provided a reprieve from the stress of Stanley's cancer, but can also be isolating.
 How do you balance maintaining a sense of normalcy for the family, but not hiding or minimizing the harsh realities of a cancer diagnosis and treatment?

 I don’t think I did a great job at maintaining this balance.
-The truth of it is that Stanley’s cancer engulfed everything so I was forced to react this way and forced to compartmentalize.
+The truth is, Stanley’s cancer engulfed everything, and I was forced to react this way and compartmentalize.
 I had to put things in different boxes and open them when I finally had time to deal with them.
-It wasn’t always pretty and the majority of the time it was a mess.
+It wasn’t always pretty, and the majority of the time it was a mess.
 And that’s okay.
-I don’t think I intentionally did it that way but I was able to maintain a sense of normalcy for my family while Stanley would show us the harsh realities of cancer diagnosis and treatment.
+I don’t think I intentionally did it that way, but I was able to maintain a sense of normalcy for my family while Stanley showed us the harsh realities of cancer diagnosis and treatment.
 If I didn’t maintain a façade of normalcy, I think it would have been too overwhelming for Stanley and my family.
-I am not sure if my method was right but it worked for me – because that’s what I needed to do for myself to maintain some baseline level of sanity.
+I am not sure if my method was right, but it worked for me – because that’s what I needed to do for myself to maintain some baseline level of sanity.

 Having been a sibling, a caregiver, and now a pediatric oncologist - you are uniquely positioned to provide insight into how parents can be mindful of and best manage the stress on siblings.
 What advice do you give your parents of newly diagnosed patients?